-The National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA), an independent body from the American Association of Nurse Anesthesiology (AANA) administers the National Certification Examination (NCE) and oversees certification and recertification of CRNAs.
+The National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA), an independent organization separate from the American Association of Nurse Anesthesiology (AANA), administers the National Certification Examination (NCE) and oversees the certification and continued competency programs for Certified Registered Nurse Anesthetists (CRNAs).

-The primary certification and recertification programs of the NBCRNA are accredited by the Accreditation Board for Specialty Nursing Certification of the American Board of Nursing Specialties (ABNS).
+The NBCRNA's certification programs are accredited by the Accreditation Board for Specialty Nursing Certification (ABSNC) of the American Board of Nursing Specialties (ABNS).

-The NCE is a variable-length computerized adaptive test.
-There are a minimum of 100 and a maximum of 170 questions which include 30 non-graded test questions.
-Candidates will receive a preliminary pass/fail report when they complete the exam.
-The content outline, exam information and sample questions can be found in the NCE Handbook.
+The NCE is a variable-length computerized adaptive examination designed to assess the knowledge, skills, and abilities required for entry-level nurse anesthesia practice.
+The examination consists of a minimum of 100 and a maximum of 170 questions and includes 30 unscored pretest items.
+Candidates receive a preliminary pass/fail result immediately upon completion of the examination.
+Additional information, including the content outline, exam policies, and sample questions, is available in the NCE Handbook.

 More information available at The CRNA.